This information applies to Scotland only.

-- the drains to and from the septic tank are free-flowing and free from blockages.
+- the drains to and from the septic tank are free flowing and free from blockages.

 Septic tank blockages and overflows

-You are the person who uses the tank
+If you're the person who uses the tank

-You want to report a leaking septic tank
+If you want to report a leaking septic tank

 Supply of a septic tank